rmfarber/farbopt/farbOpt/README_FIRST.txt

 optimization found at
 http://ab-initio.mit.edu/wiki/index.php/NLopt.

-The current 2-3 release can be retrieved and built.
-It is assumed that the library will be installed in the users home directory in install_cuda via:

-  $ ./configure --prefix=$HOME/install_cuda

-The CUDA related versions are located in: pca_cuda and nlpca_cuda.
-The only difference from a coding point of view is the define in the BUILD_CUDA script. cd pca_cuda sh BUILD_CUDA sh RUN_CUDA

-or
-   cd nlpca_cuda
-   sh BUILD_CUDA
-   sh RUN_CUDA
+Please view ../nlopt/README.txt  for more information.

+There are a variety of directories
+   pca_cuda: a CUDA Principle Components example
+   pca_phi: an Intel Xeon Phi Principle Components example
+   nlpca_cuda: a CUDA NonLinear Principle Components example
+   nlpca_phi: an Intel Xeon Phi NonLinear Principle Components example *_mpi_*: mpi versions of the same codes

+The following directories work but the build scripts have not been updated: xor_phi
+   pca_acc: An OpenACC Principle Components Analysis example
+   nlpca_acc: An OpenACC NonLinear Principle Components Analysis example *_multi_: Versions that run on multiple devices in a system.

-All the CUDA specific code is in myFunc.h, which is identical between pca_cuda and nlpca_cuda.
+All the device specific code is in myFunc.h, which is identical between pca_cuda and nlpca_cuda.
+Eventaully myFunc.h will be identical between all examples.

 The python script genFunc.py can be used to generate functions for optimization of various complexity, or the programmer can provide thier own.

-Note that this version is limited to 30 seconds of runtime.
-To check for convergence (which can take awhile), comment out the QUICK_TEST in line 1 of train.c.
+Note that this version is limited to a short runtime in the file common.sh in each directory.
+To check for convergence (which can take awhile), change MAX_RUN.

 Correctness can be see by running "sh DRAW_DATA" after performing a run that is not limited to 30 seconds.
 The two graphs in the .png files should look the same.
 The *_known.png is the graph of the train data and the _pred.png shows the results of the [pca,nlpca] model that was fit.

 Look to my online article for Intel Xeon Phi for more information, and chapters 2,3, and 10 of my book "CUDA Application Design and